nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `listnotdone`, `lnd`

 ### 2.3.4	Listing of all task under a tag: `listtag`
-Shows a list of task by the specified tag <br>
+Shows a list of task by the specified tag. <br>

 Format: `listtag TAGNAME`, `lt TAGNAME`